I see it all too often with my executive clients. They make too many job search mistakes, mostly because they don’t understand how it all works today.

 8. Missing the opportunity to move to the front of the pack with personal branding and a strategic brand communications plan.

-Defining your brand will also build confidence within you for the unique promise of value you offer potential employers and energize you for the job search.
+Defining your brand will also build self-confidence for the unique promise of value you offer potential employers.
+And it will energize you for the job search.

 9. Failing to build a strong digital footprint.

 On-brand online information about you needs to be easily found by recruiters and hiring decision makers who source and assess candidates by what they find (or don’t find) about them online.

 Whether you’re actively job seeking or think you may be in the future, you need a strong, clean online presence.
 Even if you feel secure in your job, you need to be visible online.
 That’s just the way it is today.

 You’re being tapped, tossed aside, or overlooked based on what they find (or don’t find) about you online.

 Video is one of the quickest ways to push Google search results for “your name” to the top of the page.
 But job seekers have been hesitant to use video in their job search, perhaps because the vast majority of them are job hunting under cover.

 Since video resumes, the most widely used type, are very job-searchy and could “out” them, they shy away from using ANY video.
 Videos that DON’T feature them on camera, like CareerBrandVideos™, are the answer.